yaqwsx/CppLink/README.md

 * To specify which columns should be output in the type, a comma-separated list of net names can be specified using `--watch=<columns>`.

+# Building

+To build CppLink you need Bison, Flex, Cmake >= 2.8 and Clang >= 3.6.
+Make sure Clang is set as compiler for Cmake.
+Then run `mkdir build; cd build; cmake ..; make` to compile CppLink.
+CppLink translator binary is located in `build` directory.

 # Authors